-- Medical and psychiatric bills, prescription pills, and transportation to and from medical or psychiatric appointments; and
+- Medical and psychiatric bills, prescription pills, and transportation to and from medical or psychiatric appointments

 - Childcare or household care costs resulting from your inability to take on such tasks you previously could.

 You can get compensation for the costs associated with each of the financial losses listed above.
-Keep all documentation and records relating to the accident.
+Keep all documentation and records relating to the accident and give them to your car accident injury lawyer.
 These logs are essential in calculating the total compensation you deserve.